ivolivares/iolivares-dot-com/README.md

 I'm moving to Vercel (ex now.sh) from Firebase and NextJS v10+, for different reasons (here maybe in the future you will see a link to a blog post).

-I decide to split my websites in 3 domains: .com, .blog and .photos, where I'm sharing my latest work in different aspects and .com is the main hub, also to open me to use different code-bases and technologies (yest, just for fun).
+I decide to split my websites in 3 domains: .com, .blog and .photos, where I'm sharing my latest work in different aspects and .com is the main hub, also to open me to use different code-bases and technologies (yes, just for fun).

 If you have any doubt about this repo, [just tweet me @ivolivares](https://twitter.com/ivolivares).